 Silber Art Gallery

-The opening of The Silber Art Gallery in the Goucher College Athenaeum fulfills President
+The opening of the Silber Art Gallery in the Goucher College Athenaeum fulfilled President

-dedicated solely to the exhibition of art, both from the Goucher collection and from
+solely to the exhibition of art, both from the Goucher collection and from contemporary

 Financial support and contributions provided by the Baltimore County Commission on Arts and Sciences, the Goucher College Center for Art and Media, the Lahey Fund, and other supporters of the contemporary arts.